Elviskaddu/Group-41/README.md

 # Group-41

-Uganda Traffic Alerts: Your Road Safety Companion
+Uganda Road misuse Alert system: Your Road Safety Companion

 This system helps drivers, pedestrians, and emergency services stay informed about road incidents in real-time.
 Whether you're reporting a pothole, an accident, or checking for hazards on your route, this platform keeps Uganda's roads safer for everyone.